openfaas/openfaas.github.io/_posts/2019-09-05-eks-openfaas-cloud-build-guide.md

 ### Thank you to OpenFaaS Ltd

-I want to say a thank you to [OpenFaaS Ltd](https://www.openfaas.com/support) and [DX - Dialog eXe AS](https://dx.no) who commissioned this work through a joint commercial project.
+I want to say a thank you to [OpenFaaS Ltd](https://www.openfaas.com/support) and [DX - Dialog eXe AS](https://dx.no) who commissioned this tutorial through a joint commercial project.
 Dialog eXe AS are one of the leading brands in Norway for e-ticket sales.

 **Insider Track subscription**